jwergieluk/openfigi/README.md

 The cli tool searches for 'openfigi_key' environment variable and uses it to authenticate.
 If this fails, an anonymous access is used.

+#### Trademarks

+'OPENFIGI', 'BLOOMBERG', 'BLOOMBERG.COM' are trademarks and service marks of Bloomberg Finance L.P., a Delaware limited partnership, or its subsidiaries.